kevinslin/seed-xkcd/vault/xkcd.all-the-girls.md

   license: Creative Commons 2.5
 ---
 ![You know that I'll never leave you.
 Not as long as she's with someone.](https://imgs.xkcd.com/comics/all_the_girls.png)
+> "All the Girls", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[Guy and girl are standing together.]]